DAMTY570/DAMTY570/README.md

 # Hi there !! 👋

 ## About Me:
-I'm Abraham Krah, a passionate Data Scientist with a strong background in statistics, econometrics, and data science.
+I'm Abraham Krah, a passionate Data Scientist/Econometrician with a strong background in statistics, econometrics, and data science.
 I have experience in developing predictive models, working with large datasets, and applying advanced statistical methods.
-My academic and professional journey has equipped me with the skills to tackle complex data challenges, particularly in the areas of credit risk modeling, trading algorithms, and real estate analysis.
+My academic and professional journey has equipped me with the skills to tackle complex data challenges, particularly in the areas of credit risk modeling, trading algorithms, real estate analysis and marketing.

-I am committed to leveraging my expertise to solve real-world problems and contribute to the data science community, particularly in Africa.
+I am committed to leveraging my expertise to solve real-world problems and contribute to the data science community, particularly in developing countries.

 ## Current Work Experience:
-### Data Scientist Intern at Click2buy (Lille, France)
+### Data Scientist at Click2buy — leading "where-to-buy" company in France - (Lille, France)
 - **AI Tool Development:** Developed an AI tool using Python to enhance product matching between brand and retailer databases, reducing manual merge rates by 20%.
+- **Automatic Data Flow Analysis:** Developed an automatic analysis tool in Python for processing the data streams received from distributors, which reduced the data integration time by 30% for the Data team.
 - **Data Scraping:** Maintained and optimized two scrapers for building product databases.
 - **Data Monitoring and Reporting:** Managed data processing tasks and monitored issues using Jira and Looker Studio, with bi-weekly presentations of KPIs to the company.
 - **Dashboard Creation:** Created and maintained five dashboards summarizing usage statistics of our solution for priority verticals using Looker Studio.